Trust, Technology, and Consent in the Era of Revised Common Rule

 7:45 am to 8:00 am- Welcome and Opening Remarks

-8:00 am to 9:00 am- Keynote: Promises and Ethical Perils of the Digital Revolution in Research
+8:00 am to 9:00 am- Keynote: Research in Digital Age: Promises and Ethical Perils from an Ethics Lens

 9:00 am to 10:00 am- Plenary 1: Mobile Technologies for Informed Consent